 Cleaning and hygiene for reopening your hair and beauty business

 You will always have kept your hair and beauty workspace sparkling clean.
-But when you reopen after the Covid-19 lockdown, there are even more cleaning and hygiene measures to introduce.
+But when you reopen, you’ll need to continue the introduced cleaning and hygiene measures.

-The government guidance for close contact workers has now been published, and these include details of the cleaning and hygiene practices you need as a freelance or salon-based hair and beauty professional.
+The government guidance for close contact workers is regularly updated, and includes details of the cleaning and hygiene practices you need as a freelance or salon-based hair and beauty professional.